 into the systemic circulation to the rest of the body.

 Heart valve disorders can arise from two main types of malfunctions:

 through the valve.
-The heart is forced to pump more blood on the next beat, making it work harder.
+The heart is forced to pump more blood on the

-What are the symptoms of heart valve disease?
+the most common symptoms of heart valve disease.
+However, each

 Palpitations caused by irregular heartbeats

 Low or high blood pressure, depending on which valve disease is

 Shortness of breath

 Abdominal pain due to an enlarged liver (if there is tricuspid

 Symptoms of heart valve disease may resemble other medical conditions

 The causes of heart valve damage vary depending on the type of disease

 Rheumatic fever is now rare in North America due to effective

 Damage resulting from a heart attack